SamirTalwar/monospacedmonologues.com/posts/2016-02-02--naming-things.md

 Marvellous.

-[^1]: Code on Stack Overflow is licenced under [Creative Commons Attribution-ShareAlike 3.0 Unported][].
+[^1]: I'm really sorry to the author of this code.
+I don't mean to pick on them—it really was at random, and I honestly wouldn't have an issue with this code as-is most of the time.
+Code on Stack Overflow is licenced under [Creative Commons Attribution-ShareAlike 3.0 Unported][].
-[^2]: And by looking at the timestamp, you can see I'm writing this on Sunday night.

 [Slash Slash Massive Hack]: http://monospacedmonologues.com/post/137738860257/slash-slash-massive-hack
 [Stack Overflow Question #35119755]: https://stackoverflow.com/questions/35119755/checkboxes-and-number-fields-set-by-jquery-appear-for-a-split-second-then-sudde